twl8n/twl8n.github.io/index.md

 #### Celadon Acres Pottery Studio and Gallery

-Abby and Tom make fine ceramics and pottery in a small studio here at the farm.
+We make fine ceramics and pottery in a small studio here at the farm.
 We have an outdoor display as part of our farm stand.

 ![](/image/IMG_1439.JPG)